 - 1. Set the meter selector to the OHMS position. - 2.
-Connect the one tester lead to the brown/lavender wire; then connect the other tester lead to the white/lavender wire.

-- 3. With the selector switch in the 2WD position, the meter must show less than 1 ohm. - 4.
-With the selector switch in the 4WD position, the meter must show an open circuit.
+Connect the one tester lead to the white/blue wire; then connect the other tester lead to the black wire. - 3.
+With the selector switch in the 2WD position, the meter must show an open circuit. - 4.
+With the selector switch in the 4WD position, the meter must show less than 1 ohm.